Back to blogs

 *A contract be only be deleted with the SELFDESTRUCT opcode, and then that contract can be later replaced.
 This opcode however is surrounded by contraversy, and is slated for removal at some point.

-EVM Data Structure Cheat Sheet
+EVM Data Structure cheat sheet

 Data Structure Temporary?
 Can be modified? when is it deleted?
 Data size?